Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Set-up

 where $x_i=(d_i,w_i',z_i')'$ and $\theta=(\beta,\delta')'$ with $\delta=(\alpha,\eta',\gamma')'$.
 When $\beta$ is positive, one can simplify $G$ further:

 As we show below, the control function approach allows one to test the endogeneity of $D_i$ even if the control function is set-valued.\footnote{We take a control function approach that conditions on $v_i$, which only requires specification of the conditional distribution of $\epsilon_i$ given $v_i$.
-Alternatively, one could specify the joint distribution of $(\epsilon_i,v_i)$.
-This alternative but stronger assumption would imply a complete model; there is a unique value of $(y_i,d_i)$ for a given $(\epsilon_i,v_i)$ and exogenous covariates \citep{lewbel2007ier}. } \end{example}
+Alternatively, one could take the vector $(y_i,d_i)$ as endogenous variables and specify the joint distribution of $(\epsilon_i,v_i)$.
+This alternative approach with a stronger assumption would imply a complete model \citep{lewbel2007ier}.} \end{example}

 The next example is a panel dynamic discrete choice model \citep{heckman78,chamberlain_1985,hyslop99}. \begin{example}[Panel Dynamic Discrete Choice Models] \rm An individual makes binary decisions across multiple periods according to